 Although the name of the writer is not mentioned, this way of presenting the Lord Jesus just gives us all reason to presume that Paul is the writer of this letter.
-Like no other writer he shows us in all his letters the glory of the Lord Jesus as the glorified Man, while He also fully maintains His Divinity.
-Paul does not mention his name as writer of the letter, in order to catch all the attention for the Lord Jesus.
+Like no other writer he shows us in all his letters the glory of the Lord Jesus as the glorified Man, while he also fully maintains His Divinity.
+He does not name himself as the sender so that all attention is directed only to the Lord Jesus.
 If he would have presented himself as an apostle at the beginning of the letter, he would then have drawn attention to himself too, and that would not be appropriate here.
 Besides, the Lord Jesus Himself is presented as Apostle in this letter (Heb 3:1).
 That too makes it inappropriate for Paul to present himself in that way.
 Therefore, from now on, I will not mention his name, but speak of ‘the writer’.

 The letter is written to the Hebrews, that means to Jews who have accepted the Lord Jesus as the Messiah and who have believed in Him.
 Their unbelieving fellow countrymen looked at Him as a deceiver whose crucifixion was justified.
 They had rejected Him.
 They treated the believing Jews as apostates who had abandoned the religion of their ancestors.
-They persisted in keeping the outer temple services and the offerings and customs that belonged to those services.
-At the same time their hatred towards their believing fellow countrymen was revealed.
+They persisted in keeping the outward temple service and the offerings and customs that belonged to those services.
+At the same time their hatred toward their believing fellow countrymen was revealed.

-They also pointed these believing fellow countrymen at the visible and tangible temple service and they mocked them, because they believed in what was unseen and intangible.
-They furiously resisted against the believing Jews by persecuting and mocking them.
+They also pointed these believing fellow countrymen to the visible and tangible temple service and they mocked them because they believed in what is unseen and intangible.
+They made things difficult for the believing Jews by persecuting and scorning them.
 Therefore the writer of the letter – that is in fact the Holy Spirit through the writer – is doing his best to present the believing Jews all the glories of the Lord Jesus in heaven.
 Although they did not see Him, their faith was therefore not poorer.
 Their faith, on the contrary, was enormously richer.

-Therefore the Christian worship service, wherein Christ and His completed work are central, is far better than the Jewish service.
+Therefore the Christian worship service, in which Christ and His accomplished work are central, is far better than the Jewish service.
 In the letter the better things of Christendom with respect to that of Judaism will be dealt with.
-The word ‘better’ (or ‘more’) occurs thirteen times in the letter with a total of nineteen times in the whole of the New Testament.
-You read for example about: better things, better victims, a better hope, a better promise, a better resurrection, a better covenant, a better inheritance, a better country.
+The word ‘better’ (or ‘more’) occurs more than ten times in the letter with a total of almost twenty times in the whole of the New Testament.
+You read for example about: better things, better sacrifices, a better hope, a better promise, a better resurrection, a better covenant, a better inheritance, a better country.

 Now you should not think that it was easy for the believing Jew to abandon the old and familiar religion, which was even given by God.
 They were familiarized with it from their childhood and now they had to turn their back on all that splendor and impressive glory.
 An event out of Peter’s life shows us how difficult that was.
-He was a Jew to his bone marrow.
+He was a Jew in heart and soul.
 The Lord really had to make great efforts to liberate him from his old thinking (Acts 10:9-16).

-The reason why this letter is written is because a certain weariness had arisen among the believing Hebrews, due to persecution and scorn, while what they were hoping for still had not come.
+The reason why this letter is written is because a certain weariness began to grow among the believing Hebrews, due to persecution and scorn, while what they were hoping for still had not come.
 Their hands became weak and their knees lame and the inclination arose to fall back to that which they had abandoned.
-They could not cope any longer with the pressure and their hope for a quickly return of the Messiah was not fulfilled.
+They could not cope any longer with the pressure and their hope for a soon return of the Messiah was not fulfilled.

 Above all, the writer draws attention to the Lord Jesus and His perseverance.
 It seems that even He too did not receive what He came for.
 Still He kept on going and is waiting now in heaven for the time the promises will be fulfilled.
 Time and time again their attention – and also yours – has to be turned to Him.
 That’s the way to be connected to heaven and to see that your calling is a heavenly calling.
 You are called from heaven and you are called to heaven.
 Your path is the path to heaven.